kauttoj/SalesLab_toolbox/README.md

 -wxPython (only if using GUI option)

--iMotions software to collect data :)

 Installation:

-Probably easiest to install the latest Miniconda (docs.conda.io/en/latest/miniconda.html) and requires modules.
+Probably easiest to install the latest Miniconda (docs.conda.io/en/latest/miniconda.html) and requires modules by hand (i.e., pip install XXX).
 Then unpack the codes into some folder and run the code (see the following).

 There are two ways to use SalesLab_ratareader.py:

-(1) Command line with input by calling "python SalesLab_ratareader.py c:\mypath\my_raw_input_file.txt", where you give a raw data file
+(1) Command line with input by calling "python SalesLab_datareader.py <path_tp_your_file>", where you give a raw data file as input (full path).

-(2) Via GUI by calling script without any inputs, i.e., "python SalesLab_ratareader.py", then you can drag and drop the file to process
+(2) Using GUI by running the script without any inputs, i.e., "python SalesLab_datareader.py".
+Then you can simply drag and drop files you want to process.

 What happens during analysis: